nicolasdeory/firelight/README.md

 - Animation sets for each champion and active ability item
 - Effects for summoner spells
 - Add support for different keyboard brands and more RGB devices

-You can join our [Discord](https://discord.gg/EyBuGv) to follow the latest updates.

 ## Known Issues
 - Window focus isn't taken into account